2018 Pittsburgh Steelers season: Week 3: at Tampa Bay Buccaneers

 After a tough loss at home, the Steelers traveled to Tampa Bay to take on the Buccaneers.
 The Bucs scored first when Cameron Brate caught a 4-yard pass from Ryan Fitzpatrick to make it 7–0.
 The Steelers would answer when Ben Roethlisberger found Vance McDonald on a 75-yard pass to make it 7–6.
 The Steelers continued to score heading into the second quarter: they took the lead with Chris Boswell's 38-yard field goal to make it 9–7.
 This would be followed up by Roethlisberger finding Antonio Brown on a 27-yard pass to make it 16–7, and then Bud Dupree intercepted Fitzpatrick to return it 10 yards for a touchdown to make it 23–7.
 The Bucs came closer when Chandler Catanzaro kicked a 21-yard field goal to make it 23–10.
 The Steelers wrapped up the first half scoring when Roethlisberger found Ryan Switzer on a 1-yard pass to make it 30–10.
 In the second half, it was all Bucs as they would outscore the Steelers 17–0 heading into the fourth quarter when Catanzaro kicked a 28-yard field goal to make it 30–13 in the third.
 In the fourth, the Bucs ended up coming within 3 when Fitzpatrick threw 4-yard and 24-yard passes to Chris Godwin and Mike Evans to make it 30–20 and then 30–27.
 The Steelers' defense held them off at the last moment to win the game, sealing the win.

 With the win, the Steelers improved to 1–1–1.
 This would be the team's first 1–1–1 start since 1974.

 The defense which had earned 2 turnovers in their first 2 games earned 4 turnovers in this game alone (3 interceptions, 1 recovered fumble).

+Ben Roethlisberger finished the game with a 120.7 passer rating.
+This was his second consecutive game posting a passer rating in the hundreds.